 - Neglecting Signatures: Both the seller and buyer must sign the title.
 Forgetting a signature can invalidate the transfer and require resubmission.

-- Overlooking Odometer Disclosure: For vehicles under 10 years old, include an odometer disclosure statement.
+- Overlooking Odometer Disclosure: Include an odometer disclosure statement for vehicles under 10 years old.
 Failure to provide this can lead to discrepancies.

 - Confirm DMV Hours: Verify the local DMV’s hours before visiting.
 Unexpected closures can prolong wait times and delay the transfer process.